purdue-biorobotics/flappy/README.md

 ### FWMAV
 Dual motor driven flapping wing robots based on the Purdue Hummingbird robot.

 The control of this vehicle is a difficult problem.
-We challenge developers, researchers, scientists and roboticists to come up with better control algorithm, either feedback controller or learning based controller.
+We challenge developers, researchers, scientists and roboticists to come up with better control algorithms, either feedback controller or learning based controller.

 Two default working controller are included: a cascading PID controller (control structure similar to ArduPilot) and an Adaptive Robust Controller (ARC).
 These two controller can be evaluated in the provided test script.

 #### 'fwmav_hover-v0'
 This environment is for controlling the dual wing flappin wing robot.

 The inputs are the thrust and torque signals, namely voltage_amplitude_ for thrust, differential_voltage_ for roll torque, mean_voltage_ for pitch torque, and split_cycle_ for yaw torque.
-This is mode of control is similar to helicopter or quadcopter control.
+This mode of control is similar to helicopter or quadcopter control.

 The input action is in [-1,1] and will be scaled to their approprate range.
 If implementing a feedback controleller, the input should be scaled to [-1,1].
 See the baseline PID controller and test example for detail.